nametaggle/nametaggle.github.io/procedures/020-ProfileSetup/index.md

     <td class="step-num">6</td>
     <td class="description"> Tap the Save button to see how other people will see your profile.
       <span class="procedure-hint">
-        Hint: You can continue editing your profile, but don't forget to save your changes
+        Hint: You can continue editing your profile, but don't forget to save your changes.
       </span>
     </td>
     <td class="help">